 In 2014 we extended the HERhealth program at one of our Indian suppliers to also include men.
 We saw very positive results from this project as it developed the communication between women and men on sensitive issues.
 During 2016 we continued with another project in India that included both women and men.

-On International Women’s Day 2017 we highlight female textile workers and donate 10 percent of our sales to HERhealth to reach even more women.
-The donation will be used for HERhealth projects in Bangladesh, China, India and Myanmar.
+On International Women’s Day 2017 we highlighted female textile workers and donated 10 percent of our sales to HERhealth to reach even more women.
+The donation is being used for HERhealth projects in more factories.
+So far we have started new projects in 9 factories that will reach about 8500 women with health education and training.

 HERfinance Wage Digitization